hyperledger-solang/solang/docs/language.rst

 Fixed Length byte arrays
 ________________________

-Solidity has a data type unique to the language.
+Solidity has a primitive type unique to the language.
 It is a fixed-length byte array of 1 to 32 bytes, declared with *bytes* followed by the array length, for example:
 ``bytes32``, ``bytes24``, ``bytes8``, or ``bytes1``. ``byte`` is an alias for ``byte1``, so
 ``byte`` is an array of 1 element.
 The arrays can be initialized with either a hex string or